Matthew

 My painful life before I could communicate is not a thing many can understand.
 I was so lonely it hurt.
 I could not express my pain only through behaviour.
 Everyone treated me like a baby, but I am brighter than them.
 I am intelligent.
 I am now studying for GCSE’s.
 I can understand everything.
 It's hard to talk about it as I had the right to be heard.
 Ultimately I am beginning to get understood and people treat me like a man.

+I think that having my intelligence and literacy skills have given me a voice like others.
 I've had many experiences where my ability to voice myself has been questioned as I do not speak with the usual audible voice.
 This is a major barrier to people actually hearing me.
 Having my literacy skills noticed was a massive breakthrough.
 I think that my other difficulties made it hard for anyone to know my abilities in all areas.
+It was perseverance on my parents’ part to give me the opportunities to find my capabilities.

 I think that I developed language and literacy as most of us do but the difference was I could not let anyone know.
 I could understand all literacy in an age-appropriate way.
 My Mum says that at age three I used to play a go game where I would give a go card and then go and run.
 One day I used this go card when there was a boiler man in my house to say I wanted him to go.
 This showed I understood when and how to use the word go.
 This validated my skills to all.